 9. Home Visit Tours

 On all three of the river cruises I took, there was at least one tour option for a home visit or home cooking class.
 On the Passage to Eastern Europe trip, my mom and I visited a home in Bilje.
 We were served a homemade traditional cake, tea, and local liquor.
 It’s also a chance to sit with the host and learn about Croatian traditions and customs as well as their experience during the war with Serbia.
+These home visits are the best way to understand local life and learn about local history.

 10. Day at Sea